BigWigsMods/packager/README.md

 out external repositories then copying their files into the project directory, then moves subdirectories into the project root.
-The project directory is then zipped to create a distributable addon zip file which can also be uploaded to CurseForge, WoWInterface, and GitHub (as a release).
+The project directory is then zipped to create a distributable addon zip file which can also be uploaded to CurseForge, WoWInterface, Wago, and GitHub (as a release).

 __release.sh__ assumes that tags (Git annotated tags and SVN tags) are named for the version numbers for the project.
 It will identify if the HEAD is tagged and